 One of the drawbacks of using a grapple garbage truck is the big investment it takes to buy one outright.
-This has kept a lot of businesses from enjoying the advantages these vehicles offer.
+This has kept a lot of businesses from enjoying the advantages grapple trucks offer.

 Fortunately, there’s an easy solution to this problem.
 Companies that rent garbage trucks can derive all the benefits of using them without worrying about long-term commitments or huge cash outlays.

 That’s where Big Truck Rental comes into the picture.
-We offer long- and short-term grapple truck rental agreements to make getting the top-quality vehicles you need for your fleet easy and affordable.
+We offer short- or long-term rental agreements to make getting the top-quality vehicles you need for your fleet easy and affordable.
 Contact us today to learn more.